Taogong Palace

-Taogong Palace (陶公庙 (陶公廟, Táogōngmiào)) is a Taoist temple located on the west side of Linxiang Hill (临湘山), beside the Liuyang River, in Langli Subdistrict, Changsha County, Hunan, China.
+Taogong Palace (陶公庙 (陶公廟, Táogōngmiào, Palace of Lord Tao)) is a Taoist temple located on the west side of Linxiang Hill (临湘山), beside the Liuyang River, in Langli Subdistrict, Changsha County, Hunan, China.
 The temple covers a total area of 7333.333 m2, with more than 1852 m2 of floor space.

+Etymology

+The name 陶公庙 (陶公廟, Táo Gōng Miào), Tao is a common Chinese surname, and 公 (gōng), an honorific title meaning "venerable", "lord" or "revered elder".
+Thus, Taogong Palace is dedicated primary to the memory and veneration of Tao Kan (259–334), a prominent general, governor, and statesman of the Eastern Jin dynasty (317–420).
+It also honors his grandson Tao Dan, who was similarly respected for his piety and loyalty.
+This reflects a traditional Chinese practice of venerating exemplary familial lineages.

 History

-In honor of Tao Kan, Taogong Palace was first built by his grandson Tao Dan (陶淡) in 504, in the 3rd Year of Period Tianjian (502–519) in Liang dynasty (502–587).
+In honor of Tao Kan, Taogong Palace was first built by his grandson Tao Dan in 504, in the 3rd Year of Period Tianjian (502–519) in Liang dynasty (502–587).

 The temple was badly damaged during the Cultural Revolution and almost all of plaques which written by historical famous people were either removed, vandalized or destroyed.
 In 1988, the temple was restored by the municipal government.
 Then an extensive renovations began in 1994.
 It has been designated as a "provincial level key cultural heritage" in 1996.

 The eldest things in the temple is a 1000-year-old camphor tree.

 Architecture

 The temple includes the following halls: Shanmen, Operatower, Stone steps, Main Hall and Side Palace Hall.